Yuven Sundaramoorthy: Indy NXT

 On July 26, 2023, it was announced that Sundaramoorthy would drive in select rounds of the 2023 Indy NXT with Abel Motorsports in the No. 57 car.
 For 2024, Sundaramoorthy continued with Abel Motorsports, this time as the full-time driver of the No. 22 car.

-Having originally been slated to contest a second season in Indy NXT with Abel, Sundaramoorthy withdrew due to "unforseen budget challenges".
+Having originally been slated to contest a second season in Indy NXT with Abel, Sundaramoorthy withdrew due to "unforeseen budget challenges".
 At the start of 2025, he became a test engineer for Tesla, Inc.